 - SMS and MMS are offered only on higher pricing tiers with a capped message limit

-- Call recording is only available with Enterprise plan
+- Call recording is only available on the higher-tier plans

 - Limited toll-free minutes on each plan